AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 # Commitment Semantics with Latent Message Passing

-This repository contains the code and resources for the research project on "Commitment Semantics with Latent Message Passing", a theory try to formalize computational semantics of artificial intelligence and unify the understanding of various AI paradigms and specific models.
+Commitment Semantics with Latent Message Passing, is a theory try to formalize computational semantics of artificial intelligence and unify the understanding of various AI paradigms and specific models.

 ## TLDR
 You might post a question like to ChatGPT or any other LLM: